adonisjs/v6-docs/content/docs/fundamentals/scaffolding.md

 ```

 ### defineEnvVariables
-Add one or multiple new environment variables to the `.env` file.
+Add one or multiple new environment variables to the `.env` and `.env.example` files.
 The method accepts a key-value pair of variables.

 ```ts
 const codemods = await command.createCodemods()